 Although the restaurant industry is one of the hardest hit business sectors, other retail and service industries are feeling the impact, too.
 Here are some of the ways that businesses are changing the way they work with consumers.

-- One west coast music lesson center and PaySimple customer holding 100% online music lessons, appointments for no-contact instrument repair servicing and collecting payments online.
+- One West Coast music lesson center and PaySimple customer converted to 100% online music lessons, appointments for no-contact instrument repair servicing and collecting payments online.

-- On the east coast, Asheville Strong has created a central website for people to purchase gift cards for local small businesses.
+- On the East Coast, Asheville Strong created a central website for people to purchase gift cards for local small businesses.

-- Bridgemill Animal Hospital in Canton, Georgia has really taken door-to-door service seriously during the COVID-19 pandemic.
-They implemented curbside pickups that includes picking animals up from vehicles, taking their history, examining the animal inside, and then returning them to the car.
-If you can’t make it to the office, they go one step further.
-They’ll also go and get your pet from your house, in the appropriate protective gear, and take it to the vet for you.
+- Bridgemill Animal Hospital in Canton, Georgia implemented curbside pickups that includes retrieving animals from their owners’ vehicles, taking their history, examining the animal inside, and then returning them to the car.
+If you can’t make it to the office, they will come to your home and take it to the vet for you.
 In an area with many assisted living facilities, this type of service can provide tremendous comfort.

-- Mara Hair Salon and Studio is offering online consultations with stylists and take-home coloring kits to keep those roots fresh.
-Curbside pickup of hair color and haircare products is available, as is delivery of not only all things hair-related but also pieces of clothing that they sell in their shop.
+- Mara Hair Salon and Studio now offers online consultations with stylists and take-home coloring kits to keep those roots fresh.
+Curbside pickup of hair color and haircare products is available, as is delivery of not only all things hair-related but also other items sold in their shop.